llooker/salesforce_fivetran/README.md

 * **Base Views** - Generate fresh views for each table that starts with an _underscore so that you get any customizations to your Salesforce instance (see above).

 * **Company Specific Logic** - Inside of sf_extends you'll find some assumptions about your sales stages, what you consider a customer, what the amount fields in an opportunity mean and more.
-Work with your Salesforce administror to make sure you've mapped the logic correctly.
+Work with your Salesforce admin to make sure you've mapped the logic correctly.

 * **Dashboards** - Rename the model in each LookML Dashboard element from "salesforce_fivetran" to the model name you've selected.
 This is easily accomplished using a global Find & Replace (available in the top right of your screen).